CodePushGo/website/src/content/blog/en/how-delta-updates-reduce-payload-size.md

 | Global CDN | Faster downloads globally | 114ms for 5MB bundles |
 | E2E Encryption | Stronger data security | Full end-to-end encryption |

-### Comparing Capgo to Alternatives
+### Comparing CodePushGo to Alternatives

-Capgo offers a combination of cost savings and performance advantages that stand out in the delta update market.
+CodePushGo offers a combination of cost savings and performance advantages that stand out in the delta update market.
 A cost analysis shows potential savings of **$26,100 over 5 years** when paired with CI/CD tools [\[1\]](https://capgo.app/).

-NASA's [OSIRIS-REx](https://en.wikipedia.org/wiki/OSIRIS-REx) team praised Capgo's efficiency:
+NASA's [OSIRIS-REx](https://en.wikipedia.org/wiki/OSIRIS-REx) team praised CodePushGo's efficiency:

-> "Capgo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)
+> "CodePushGo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)

-Capgo also sets itself apart with features like:
+CodePushGo also sets itself apart with features like:

 -   **Flexible Deployment**: Supports both cloud-based and self-hosted options.
 -   **CI/CD Integration**: Works seamlessly with GitHub Actions, GitLab CI, and Jenkins.